butchinator/Memory_Game/README.md

 The game will end once all matches have been found.

 SCORE:

 4 possible ratings: 3 stars, 2 stars, 1 star, no stars.

 3 stars for game completion in up to 14 moves.

 2 stars for game completion between 15 and 18 moves.

 1 star for game completion between 19 and 24 moves.

 No stars for games completed in excess of 24 moves.

-Time
+Time:

 The overall time taken will be displayed at the end of the game

-Moves Taken
+Moves Taken:

 Total moves will be displayed at the end of the game

-INSTALLATION GUIDE
+INSTALLATION GUIDE:

 Download Memory Game folder from repository.

 Open index.html file in your browser.

-REQUIREMENTS
+REQUIREMENTS:

 Browser with JavaScript enabled.

-VERSION
+VERSION:

 1.0